Search . . .

-Rosario Villarreal is a licensed psychotherapist trained in Gestalt and body work, also a certified CranioSacral therapist.
+Rosario Villarreal is a licensed psychotherapist trained in Gestalt and bodywork, and also a certified CranioSacral Therapist.
 Her life's dream is to strive to be the best person she can be, and be able to serve people.
 She has been a pioneer in bringing Gestalt to Mexico and has had the privilege of training with Laura Perls and Joseph Zinker, two of the Gestalt psychotherapy founders.

 For more than 35 years she has been a psychotherapist and loves to train students in the art of accompanying people.
-Talking about the body mind area she had training in Postural Integration with Jack Painter and Sexual Grounding with Wilhem Popelier (creator of the technique).
+Talking about the body-mind area she trained in Postural Integration with Jack Painter and Sexual Grounding with its creator, Wilhem Popelier.

-Currently, she is cofounder of a group of psychotherapists called Sinergia in Mexico City with the objective of joining forces to reach and help people in an interdisciplinary way.
-She and Margarita Soberón have a partnership to give workshops online and in person to help people develop a better relationship with themselves through the way they relate with food.
+Currently, she is co-founder of a group of psychotherapists called Sinergia in Mexico City with the objective of joining forces to reach and help people in an interdisciplinary way.
+She is also in partnership with Margarita Soberón offering workshops online and in-person to help people develop a better relationship with themselves through the way they relate to food.